4 feet tall; 6 to 7 foot wingspan

-Great blue herons live in marshes and wetlands along the Bay and its creeks and rivers.
-They are also found on freshwater lakes, ponds and impoundments.
-They can most often be seen wading silently in shallow water.
+Live in marshes and wetlands along the Bay and its creeks and rivers.
+Also found on freshwater lakes, ponds and impoundments.
+Most often seen wading silently in shallow water.

 Found year-round throughout the Chesapeake Bay region.